Trevor Nelson

-Trevor Ricardo Nelson, MBE (born 7 January 1964) is an English DJ and radio presenter.
+Trevor Ricardo Nelson (born 7 January 1964) is a British DJ and radio presenter.
 He is best known for presenting a range of shows across BBC Radio.

 Early life

-Born in Hackney to a family of St Lucian heritage, Nelson attended Central Foundation Boys' Grammar School (now known as Central Foundation Boys' School) in Cowper Street, Islington, and Westminster Kingsway College.
+Trevor Ricardo Nelson was born on 7 January 1964 in Hackney to a family of St Lucian heritage, Nelson attended Central Foundation Boys' Grammar School (now known as Central Foundation Boys' School) in Cowper Street, Islington, and Westminster Kingsway College.
 His first job was in a shoe shop, but his love of music meant a part-time role as a DJ.

 Nelson found daytime work at a record importer in 1985, and widened his DJ experience putting on "warehouse parties" at the weekends.

 Trevor was the club promotions manager for Cooltempo / EMI promoting artists such as Gang Starr and Arrested Development.
-He went onto become head of A&R and was instrumental in the careers of artists such as D'Angelo, Mica Paris and Lynden David Hall;.
+He went onto become head of A&R and was instrumental in the careers of artists such as D'Angelo, Mica Paris and Lynden David Hall.